f-baig/pp-final/README.md

     gbbs/encodings/byte_pd_amortized.cc \
     -I. -Igbbs -Iparlaylib/include \
     -o TriangleCount
-$ ./TriangleCount -s test_graphs/email_enron.adj
+$ ./TriangleCount -s test_graphs/rbl_email_enron.adj
 ```

-For more rigorous testing and finding graph arboricity there are a few more steps which we would be happy to explain if reached out to, however for the sake of brevity we will leave the testing tutorial here.
+For more rigorous testing and finding graph arboricity, there are a few more steps which we would be happy to explain if reached out to.
+However for the sake of brevity, we will leave the testing tutorial here.